 The Double Standard Technique can be done in 1 of 2 ways.

-Alone using the Thought Log (download above) or with someone else doing a role-playing exercise.
+Alone using the Thought Log (download above)

 On your own: